MaryamGowifel/joggingTime/README.md

 # joggingTime
-Tracikng jogging time and distance data for each day
+Tracking jogging time and distance data for each day